-Dr Fay has carried out extensive research with a particular focus on brain tumours and the development of new imaging and treatment techniques and is the principal investigator in a number of international cancer trials and collaborations with Canada, the UK and Germany.
+- Dr Fay’s research interests include lung and neuro-oncology with a focus on brain tumours and the development of new imaging and treatment techniques.
+He is the principal investigator in a number of international cancer trials and collaborations with Canada, the UK and Germany.
 His research spans across several modalities including PET imagery, MRI imaging and developing multiplexed neuro-imaging techniques.
 As well as securing over $4.5m in research funding over the last ten years, he is a lead researcher in an NCIC trial into brain tumour treatment in elderly patients.